patrodriguez108/p2-self-checkout/p2-self-checkout.md

 ?
 Sessions are cookies that enable certain data to be accessible by certain users.

+[Sessions are stored-in cookies so that we can send that data back and forth so that we can identify data for that certain user]

 - Why do we need to use sessions?

 ?
 We need to use sessions so that we can enable users to obtain the data that is unique to them.

+[Giving the HTTP request some state saying which user is making the request]

 - What types of data can be stored in session?